cronical/budget_dance/docs/workbook.md

 The modern lambda functions seem to be preferable to VBA.
 Eventually this should allow the removal of much of the original VBA.

 The functions are stored as defined names in Excel.
-They are defined in the `lambdas:` section of the `setup.yaml` file.
+They are defined in the `lambdas:` section of the `setup.yaml` file[^4].

 The following list is sourced from that file by `util.doc_lambdas.py`.

 [List of LAMBDA functions](./functions/excel_lambdas.md)

-Note that a few steps are needed to get formulas using `LAMBDA` and `LET` into good order.
-The logic can be found in `util.xl_formulas.prepare_formula`.

 #### Notes about using LAMBDAs in defined names